The Carpentries Bylaws¶

 Each Member of the Executive Council is responsible for:

-knowing the organization’s mission, policies, programs, and needs
+knowing the organisation’s mission, vision, policies, programs, and needs

-serving as active advocates and ambassadors for the organization necessary for The Carpentries to advance its mission
+serving as active advocates and ambassadors for the organisation necessary for The Carpentries to advance its mission

-helping identify personal connections that can benefit the organization’s fundraising and reputational standing, and can influence public policy
+helping identify personal connections that can benefit the organisation’s fundraising and reputational standing, and can influence public policy

 preparing for, attending, and conscientiously participating in Executive Council meetings